cf-platform-eng/isv-ci-toolkit/tests/install-uninstall-pas-tile/README.md

 Requires docker.
 The test runner is packaged up in a container.

 The following environment variables are necessary to run the process:

-- OM_TARGET - url for opsman (ex: https://pcf.vividlimegreen.cf-app.com)
+- OM_TARGET - url for opsman (ex: `https://pcf.vividlimegreen.cf-app.com`)
 - OM_USERNAME - opsman username
 - OM_PASSWORD - opsman password
+- OM_SKIP_SSL_VALIDATION - if your opsman is using self-signed certs
 - TILE_PATH - path to tile
-- TILE_CONFIG_PATH - path to tile config yaml file
+- TILE_CONFIG_PATH - path to tile config file
 - PIVNET_TOKEN - token to download any needed stemcells

 ## Config